Middle Loup River Challenge

 Check Point 2 to Finish:

-Please join us at Sandhill Sutton's in Halsey for a meal and beer garden (not included with registration).
+Please join us at Sandhill Sutton's in Halsey for awards, meal, and beer garden (not included with registration) following the race.
 Come and spend time with other racers and mingle with the locals that help make the event possible.

 Team Canoe: No Record Yet